vdclab/gene_presence_abscence/Readme.md

 <a id="step-1-install-snakemake-and-snakedeploy"></a>
 ### Step 1: install Snakemake and Snakedeploy

+This pipeline uses the Snakemake workflow, that is only available on unix environment.
+Any linuxOS or MacOS should be able to run sORTholog.
+Windows users may have access to unix either using a cluster working on unix or using the [ubuntu virtual environment](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).

 Snakemake and Snakedeploy are best installed via the [Mamba package manager](https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 For other options see [here](https://github.com/mamba-org/mamba).

+:warning: **Make sure that these instalations are made on your entire system and not a subfolder**

 To install Mamba by conda, run